yaroslavsobolev/magnetic-surfactant-droplets-cfd/README.md

 File `one_droplet__spot_on_higher_place.mph` corresponds to Figure S9 in Supplementary materials: flows inside and outside of a single droplet when the region heated by the laser is located above the mid-level (“equator”) of the droplet.

-Geometries depicted on Figure 4g, 4h and 4i corresponds to files
+Geometries depicted on Figure 4f, 4g and 4h in the main text correspond to files
 	`two_droplets__spot_in_between.mph`,
 	`two_droplets__spot_on_the_left.mph`, and
 	`two_droplets__spot_on_top.mph`,